oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 The operations in Bytecode DSL are divided into two groups: built-in and custom.

 - Built-in operations come with the DSL itself, and their semantics cannot be changed.
 They model behaviour that is common across languages, such as control flow (`IfThen`, `While`, etc.), constant accesses (`LoadConstant`) and local variable manipulation (`LoadLocal`, `StoreLocal`).
-We describe the precise semantics of the built-in operations later in [Built-in Operations](#built-in-operations).
+We describe the precise semantics of the built-in operations later in [Built-in Operations](UserGuide.md#built-in-operations).

 - Custom operations are provided by the language.
 They model language-specific behaviour, such as the semantics of operators, value conversions, calls, etc. In our previous example, `Equals`, `CallFunction` and `LoadGlobal` are custom operations.
-There are two kinds of custom operations: regular (eager) operations and short-circuiting operations.
+We can define two kinds of custom operations: [regular (eager) operations](UserGuide.md#defining-custom-operations) and [short-circuiting operations](UserGuide.md#defining-short-circuiting-custom-operations).

 ## Simple example